 While cement and concrete are often used to describe the same things, like a driveway or a sidewalk, each word carries a different meaning.
 Disseminating cement vs. concrete may seem confusing without prior knowledge, but the difference between concrete and cement is quite simple:

-- Cement is an ingredient used to create concrete.
+- Cement is an ingredient in the mix that creates concrete.

-- Concrete is the material created through a mixture of cement, water, and aggregate.
+- Concrete is the final product of a mixture of cement, water, and aggregate.

-In this post, our goal is to make sure you have a clear understanding of what each term means and what separates them from one another.
+Our goal is to make sure you have a clear understanding of what each term means and what differentiates them.
 Read on to learn more about the differences between cement and concrete.

 What is Cement?

-Cement should not be looked at as a surface, but rather an ingredient used to create a surface, as mentioned above.
-Cement is part of a mixture used to create concrete.
-It makes up roughly 15% of the mixture used to create concrete, combined with water and other aggregates like rocks and sand.
+Cement is not a surface, but rather an ingredient in the mix that creates a surface.
+Cement is part of a mixture that creates concrete.
+It makes up roughly 15% of the mixture used to create concrete, combined with water and other aggregates.
 In this mixture, cement’s utility is to bind the aggregate together like a paste to form concrete.

-The type of cement most commonly used for commercial and residential purposes is called Portland cement.
-Portland cement is also used to form grout, mortar, and stucco.
-Cement is one of the most widely used materials in the world.
+Portland cement is the type of cement most commonly-used for commercial and residential purposes.
+Portland cement is also a key ingredient in grout, mortar, and stucco.
+Cement is one of the most widely-used materials in the world.

 What is Concrete?